Defining Metadata

 Fields and Objects

-- Standard Objects: These are predefined objects (such Accounts, Contacts, and Opportunities) that Salesforce provides.
+- Standard Objects: These are predefined objects (such as Accounts, Contacts, and Opportunities) that Salesforce provides.
 Default fields and functionality covering common CRM scenarios are included with standard objects.

-- Custom Fields: Fields that are added to both standard and unique objects in order to record particular information.
+- Custom Fields: Fields that are added to both standard and unique objects to record particular information.
 Different data kinds, such as text, numbers, dates, picklists, and more, can be entered into custom fields.

 Record Types and Page Layouts